GaelGirodon/markdown-to-document/README.md

 - **`preWrite`**: called after inlining and before writing to the output file
   - `html` (`string`): full HTML document
   - `path` (`string`): output file path

-All [dependencies](./package.json) can be imported to help customizing data before returning it, especially _cheerio_ that can be useful to manipulate HTML.

 ### Examples